OpenClinica/Oracle-to-postgres-DB-migration-scripts/README.md

 Oracle-to-postgres-DB-migration-scripts
 =======================================

-Oracle to postgres database migration scripts
+Please follow the instructions in README.docx to migrate your database from Oracle to postgres.